Uber narrows loss on food-delivery growth, cost cuts, but ride-hail demand flat

 Analysts on average had expected the company to report an adjusted EBITDA loss of around $452 million, Refinitiv data showed.

-Uber has promised to be profitable on that metric by the end of the year, three months after its smaller ride-hail rival Lyft Inc (LYFT.O), which on Tuesday said it would report sustained adjusted profits starting in the third quarter. read more
+Uber has promised to be profitable on that metric by the end of the year, three months after its smaller ride-hail rival Lyft Inc, which on Tuesday said it would report sustained adjusted profits starting in the third quarter.

 Revenue at Uber’s delivery segment, which includes its Uber Eats restaurant delivery business, more than tripled from last year and grew 28% from last quarter to $1.7 billion.